ing17romc/edt-lib/README.md

 ```
 npm run storybook
 ```
-## Publish to npm and release to GITHUB
+## Publish to NPM and release to Github
 ```
 npm run pub
 ```